 For some strange reason I used to be embarrassed to wear shorts which is weird as my hairy legs are a thing of beauty.
 Anyway, I am over that hang up now and tend to wear shorts most days when I go traveling.

 Perhaps the quintessential backpacker item, you can’t NOT own a pair of harem pants if you are serious about backpacking!
-These are great wearing on those hot, tropical nights, for lounging around your hostel and yes, for Yoga class.
+These are great to wear on those hot, tropical nights, for lounging around your hostel and yes, for Yoga class.

 You can generally find harem pants everywhere in Thailand, India or Ibiza.
 Or you can check out this rather delectable pair from One Tribe at Amazon.